gphelipe1/TicTacToe/README.md

-## You can play the game just clicking on the link: https://gotictactoe.netlify.app/
+## You can play the game just clicking: https://gotictactoe.netlify.app/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).